 Local Citizens Advice will generally want you to start as soon as possible.
 If you are interested in training as an adviser, there may be a slight delay before the local Citizens Advice is able to take on new volunteer advisers – simply to ensure that you receive the highest quality resources and support.

 The minimum age for Citizens Advice volunteer advisers is 16.

 The minimum age to become a trustee is 16 or 18 (your local Citizens Advice will be able to confirm which).

 There are many other volunteer roles that may be suitable for under 16s and your local Citizens Advice will be able to discuss these with you.
 See some of our roles for more information.
 There is no upper age limit for volunteers.

 Can I volunteer if I have a criminal record?

-Citizens Advice have a policy in place to ensure that ex-offenders are treated fairly.
+Citizens Advice have a policy in place to ensure that people with criminal records are treated fairly.
 Having a criminal record is not, in itself, a barrier to volunteering.
 We consider each offence individually, looking at issues like risk to the client, how long ago it took place, the circumstances and whether they are relevant to the volunteer role.
-Anyone with a caution or conviction for a sexual offence against a child or vulnerable adult is considered unsuitable to volunteer.
+Anyone with an unspent offence for a sexual offence against a child or vulnerable adult is considered unsuitable to volunteer with Citizens Advice.

 I've recently been a client or accessed the Citizens Advice service, can I volunteer?